- As low as $364/Night

 For additional guests, the couch in the den transforms into a queen bed, accommodating everybody comfortably.

-Relish in leisurely moments on the roomy oceanfront balcony, offering an up-close view of the pool and beachfront, ensuring a calming and fun vacation in 3-B!
+Relish in leisurely moments on the cavernous oceanfront balcony, offering an up-close view of the pool and beachfront, ensuring a calming and delightful vacation in 3-B!

 About the Area

 Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and on the beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's happening at Broadway Grand Prix or Myrtle Beach Sports Center.
 Looking to get your feet wet?
 Surfing/body boarding, fishing and swimming adventures can be found near the property.

 Special Instructions